gebhardm/flmlocal/README.md

     /usr/sbin/queryd -u flukso`

-A [pull request](https://github.com/flukso/flm02/pull/7) for integration into the FLM firmware standard is sent, that also includes proper startup on boot.

-If you want to add this feature manually, then you have to change the `/etc/init.d/flukso` initialization file accordingly.
+For automated start on reboot you have to change the `/etc/init.d/flukso` initialization file accordingly.
 Make a backup first! (`cp /etc/init.d/flukso /etc/init.d/flukso.bak`)
 Take a look at a reference [flukso.init](/etc/init.d/flukso) file for what to change (basically it is just the start and stop of the query daemon).

 ### Query daemon functionality